1916–17 Montreal Canadiens season: Playoffs

-Stanley Cup Finals
+Stanley Cup Final

-The games of the Cup finals were played at the Seattle Ice Arena.
+The games of the Cup Final were played at the Seattle Ice Arena.
 Games 1 and 3 were played under PCHA rules; Games 2 and 4 were played under NHA rules.
 In game one, Didier Pitre scored 4 goals as he led the Canadiens to an 8–4 victory.
 But the Mets won the next three contests to clinch the Cup, allowing only one goal in each game.